<?xml version="1.0" encoding="UTF-8"?>

 <pubDate>Fri, 09 Feb 2007 12:36:19 +0000</pubDate>

-<guid isPermaLink="false">http://www.sammes.co.uk/forum/showthread.php?tid=60</guid>
+<guid isPermaLink="false">https://www.sammes.co.uk/forum/showthread.php?tid=60</guid>

 <description><![CDATA[hi all im madrider1961 live down here in wet devon .. were is the snow?????]]></description>